+6.3.5 Inspect outlet valve: Inspect outlet valve diaphragm: Remove the four cap screws and inspect the diaphragm.
+Replace the diaphragm if worn or cracked.
+Continued use with a warn diaphragm will quickly wear the valve casting.

+6.3.6 Optional differential pressure-gauge inline-filter: With the exhauster turned OFF, check the in-line dust filer for dust accumulation.

-- 6.4 Weekly Inspection During Blasting Have Someone Do the Following: - 6.4.1 Inspect blast machine plumbing: Inspect all external piping, hoses, valves, and couplings for air leaks.
-If leaks are found, repair immediately. - 6.4.2 Inspect flex hoses: Inspect flex hoses for wear and negative pressure leaks. - 6.5 Monthly Inspection and Maintenance - 6.5.1 Inspect pop-up valve: Check the pop-up valve's urethane coating for cracks and grooves.
-Replace the pop-up valve at the first sign of wear, per Section 7.8. - 6.5.2 Inspect pop-up seal: Inspect the rubber pop-up seal and replace at the first sign of wear, drying, or cracking, per Section 7.9. - 6.6 Semiannual Inspection and Maintenance - 6.6.1 Reclaimer wear plate: Remove the flex hose from the reclaimer inlet and use a light to inspect the reclaimer wear plate.
-If the rubber is worn through to the backing metal, replace wear plate per Section 7.11.
+6.4 Weekly Inspection During Blasting - Have Someone do the Following:

+6.4.1 Inspect blast machine plumbing: Inspect all external piping, hoses, valves, and couplings for air leaks.
+If leaks are found, repair immediately.

+6.4.2 Inspect flex hoses: Inspect flex hoses for wear and negative pressure leaks.

+6.5 Monthly Inspection and Maintenance

+6.5.1 Reclaimer wear plate: Remove the flex hose from the reclaimer inlet and use a light to inspect the reclaimer wear plate for wear.
+If the rubber is worn through to the backing metal, replace the wear plate per Section 7.11.

+6.5.2 Pop-up valve: Check the pop-up valve's urethane coating for cracks and grooves.
+Replace the pop-up valve at the first sign of wear, per Section 7.8.

+6.5.3 Pop-up seal: Inspect the rubber pop-up seal and replace at the first sign of wear, drying, or cracking, per Section 7.9.

-6.7 Dust Collector
+6.6 Dust Collector